mainmatter/mainmatter.com/_posts/2021-12-17-this-week-in-os-2.md

 Our software engineers are all active members of the open-source community and enjoy collaborating on various projects.
-In this blog post, we have collected some of the work they have done these past weeks!
+In this blog post, we have collected some of the work they have done the past week!

 <!--break-->